JC Tech: My Instagram Experiment – How I Increased My Followers by 25% in 1 Month

-Hashtags were a mystery for me but I’ve learnt a couple of things – use more hashtags so your picture can be shared in more streams, and post the hashtags with the picture and not in a comment afterwards as otherwise IG may not recognise them and index the photo without them.
+Hashtags were a mystery for me but I’ve learned a couple of things – use more hashtags so your picture can be shared in more streams, and post the hashtags with the picture and not in a comment afterward as otherwise, IG may not recognize them and index the photo without them.

-For hashtags, it did take me awhile to get the best ones – I try and use some of the similar ones from twitter such as #lbloggers, #bbloggers, #fbloggers but also some instagram specific ones such as #instagood, #instadaily, #photooftheday.
+For hashtags, it did take me a while to get the best ones – I try and use some of the similar ones from twitter such as #lbloggers, #bbloggers, #fbloggers but also some Instagram specific ones such as #instagood, #instadaily, #photooftheday.
 I also usually add some which are to do with photo editing apps, such as #vsco and #vscolondon.
+I

 3. Promote on other social networks and the blog more

 I never really cross-promoted my Instagram on twitter where I have a bigger following so I have been trying this a lot more!
 Usually one tweet a day with a link to my Instagram.
 I also added my Instagram widget on the side there, and have been referencing my Instagram a bit more in some of my posts.

 I think this is probably the biggest thing that has helped grow my following.
 I would usually only scroll through my feed and like some of the posts on there but never ‘explore’.
 I’ve since been spending more time searching for hashtags such as #lbloggers, scrolling through the posts, commenting, liking, clicking into people’s profiles and liking their pictures.
 Additionally, now that users have options to send instagram messages on computer, the idea of interacting more with followers and other accounts may not be as tough as some people initially thought!